 Machine learning-based classification model corresponding to the paper 'Machine learning to improve orientation estimation in sports situations challenging for inertial sensor use'

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
-For a link that will always point to the latest version, please use

-doi: 10.4121/14883927
+DOI: 10.4121/14883927

 Datacite citation style: